 In addition, full-time faculty employees who have worked for the Colleges for 15 years may elect early retirement at age 55 and receive 50% of their annual salary as of their retirement date; full-time faculty employees who have worked for VSC for ten years may elect early retirement at age 55 and receive 40% of their annual salary as of their retirement date.
 In addition, VSC will pay 12% of the retiree's early retirement wages to the individual.
 This 12% payment represents VSC's contribution, which would have been made to the individual TIAA/CREF pension account.
 The payments due under this program are funded by VSC, as needed.
-During the year ended June 30, 2018, contributions for these benefits were approximately \$850,000.
+During the years ended June 30, 2019 and 2018, contributions for these benefits were approximately \$899,000 and \$850,000, respectively.